bgavagni/service-asset/README.md

 ### Summary:
 This example project provides a set of REST APIs that facilitate uploading, storing and retrieving assets.
-The project hosted on Google App Engine and utilizes Google Cloud Storage for asset storage.
+The project is hosted on Google App Engine and utilizes Google Cloud Storage for asset storage.

 ### Addressed Requirements: